MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 #.
 The module source code is retrieved from the source control system
 #.
 The module dependencies are imported from the repository manager
 #.
 The automation server then proceeds to building the module
 #.
-If the build is successfull, the module binary is deployed on Artifactory
+If the build is successful, the module binary is deployed on Artifactory

 .. image:: images/tuto_microej_cli_flow.PNG
     :align: center